Gustaf Oskar Andersson Malme

 Stockholm.
 Then from 1905 to 1911, he was a lecturer in biology and chemistry at Högre Latinläroverket in Stockholm.
 Afterwards, he taught classes in zoology and biology at a teachers' training college in Stockholm.

 By way of a travel grant established by Anders Fredrik Regnell, Malme along with botanist Carl Axel Magnus Lindman undertook an expedition to Brazil (exploring Rio Grande do Sul and Mato Grosso) and the central parts of Paraguay in 1892–1894.
 On the mission, the two men collected more than 5000 specimens.
 In 1901-1903, Malme returned to South America, where he revisited Brazil and also traveled to areas in Paraguay and Argentina (Mendoza Province).

-He was the author of over 100 articles in the journal Kungliga Svenska Vetenskapsakademiens Handlingar.
+He was the author of over 100 articles in the journal Kungliga Svenska Vetenskapsakademiens Handlingar and edited two exsiccatae, one ot them the well-known series Lichenes Suecici exsiccati.